KSP-KOS/KOS/doc/source/commands/resource_transfer.rst

 --------

-in all transfers, you must specify a resource by name (eg "oxidixer", "LIQUIDFUEL", ect). this term is not case sensitive.
+in all transfers, you must specify a resource by name (eg "oxidizer", "LIQUIDFUEL", ect). this term is not case sensitive.

 Source and Destination
 ----------------------